openspim/openspim.github.io/Drosophila_embryo_sample_preparation.md

 ---
+title: Drosophila Embryo Sample Preparation
+layout: page
+description: Detailed protocol for handling Drosophila and performing wet-lab experiments
 ---
 **Note:** This protocol is very detailed, suitable for researchers who do not necessarily have experience with handling Drosophila and performing wet-lab experiments.
-The idea is to have an easily accessible sample (most institutions have at least one Drosophilist or we can send anyone the His-YFP flies) on which one can demonstrate the full functionality of the OpenSPIM system by collecting a long-term time-lapse,
+The idea is to have an easily accessible sample (most institutions have at least one drosophilist or we can send anyone the His-YFP flies) on which one can demonstrate the full functionality of the OpenSPIM system by collecting a long-term time-lapse.

 For experts the basic idea is to embed the Drosophila embryos in agarose with sub-resolution fluorescent beads inside a capillary equipped by a plunger.
 How you get there may differ from what we usually do.